keang/keang.github.io/_posts/2016-07-30-buy-low-and-sell-high-for-me.markdown

 category: ai
 comments: true
 ---
-I tried my hands on algorithmic trading, in rather low frequency, and it works! sort of.
+I tried my hands at algorithmic trading, in rather low frequency, and it works! sort of.

 How I started
 ---